mauroservienti/milestone.github.io/_posts/please-welcome-model-binding-formatters-to-servicecomposer.md

 category: view-model-composition
 ---

-ServiceComposer API has been historically pretty low level.
+The ServiceComposer API has been historically pretty low level.
 Users can access the incoming `HttpRequest` and the outgoing `HttpResponse` to read and manipulate content.

 > What's ServiceComposer?
 ServiceComposer is a view model composition gateway designed to compose data owned by different (micro)services and transparently serve users' requests with a single response view model.
 More information about the overall architectural problem and the many nuances are available in the [ViewModel Composition series](https://milestone.topics.it/categories/view-model-composition) of articles on this blog.